joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     >**Note**: Disregard the message stating **The resource group is in a location that is not supported by one or more resources in the template.
 Please choose a different resource group**.
 This is expected and can be ignored in this case.

-1. On the **Edit template** blade, in the section displaying the content of the template, insert the following code directly underneath the `"resources": [` line:
+1. On the **Edit template** blade, in the section displaying the content of the template, remove lines 5 to 16 in the template, which should consist of VM extension data.
+Then insert the following code directly underneath the `"resources": [` line:

    >**Note**: If you are using a tool that pastes the code in line by line intellisense may add extra brackets causing validation errors..